kirtimandloi/Image-and-Video-Caption-Generator/README.md

 use two techniques mainly CNN and LSTM for image classification.
 So, to make our image caption generator model, we will be merging these architectures.
 It is also called a CNN-RNN model.
 • CNN is used for extracting features from the image.
-We will use the pre-trained model Xception.
+We will use the pre-trained model VGG16.
 • LSTM will use the information from CNN to help generate a description of the image.
 Also for video captioning  involves integrating a Large Language Model (LLM), such as Facebook's   BART, into the image captioning pipeline to enhance video captioning capabilities.